 Cash dividends are a release of a portion of the profit for the shareholders of the company.
 Stock dividends are a release of stock for the shareholders of the company.
 Cash dividends do not dilute the ownership stake privately held by the major shareholders or promoters of the company.
 It only reduces the disposal profit and available cash of the company.

-Stock dividends, on the other hand, it increases the absolute quantum of publicly traded stocks of the company.
-Though overall stake percentage may remain the same.
+On the other hand, stock dividends increase the absolute quantum of publicly traded stocks of the company.
+However, the overall stake percentage may remain the same.
 Still, the control and movements of stock prices alter due to increased free float in the market.
-Increased float is also a cause of concern for the major shareholders and promoters of the company.
-Because the accumulation by certain suitors can jeopardy the interest of the company.
+Increased float is also a cause of concern for the major shareholders and promoters of the company because the accumulation by certain suitors can jeopardy the interest of the company.

-When companies are willing to reward their shareholders but are short of cash then Stock dividends are the best option available.
-Liquid cash is not required for rewarding shareholders, in the case of the stock dividends.
-Contrast is the situation for Cash dividends.
+When companies are willing to reward their shareholders but are short of cash, then stock dividends are the best option available.
+Liquid cash is not required for rewarding shareholders in the case of the stock dividends.
+In contrast, is the situation for cash dividends.
 While releasing cash dividends, the company requires enough quantum of liquid cash.

 Option/Choice with the shareholders

-Mostly the shareholders who sought for getting cash dividends are short-term shareholders.
+Mostly the shareholders who sought to get cash dividends are short-term shareholders.
 They mostly have short-term pictures in mind.
 In contrast to this are shareholders seeking stock dividends.
-They have a long-term growth view in the mind.
-They mostly want to stay with the company for a longer period of time and looking for share price growth instead of small bouts of dividends.
+They have a long-term growth view in their mind.
+They mostly want to stay with the company for a longer period of time and look for share price growth instead of small bouts of dividends.

 The Link between the Shareholders and the Company

 Stock dividends mostly establish a psychological and financial bond or a link between the shareholders and the company.
-With the additional stake, comes the additional obligation and ownership.
-Cash dividend does not create any additional psychological bond or link.
+With the additional stake comes the additional obligation and ownership.
+A cash dividend does not create any additional psychological bond or link.